mspitzerbrooks/mspitzerbrooks.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to my website!
-I am a third year Ph.D. student in the Department of Agricultural and Resource Economics at University of California, Davis.
+I am a third year Ph.D. student in the Department of Agricultural and Resource Economics (ARE) at University of California, Davis.
 My fields are development economics and environmental economics.
 Before starting my Ph.D., I worked at Mathematica Policy Research as a Research Analyst in its International Research Unit.
 I have also worked on research projects at the Busara Center for Behavioral Economics in Kenya.
 My undergraduate studies were in Economics and Religion (with a focus on Buddhist Philosophy) at Middlebury College.

 Please click [here](/files/BrooksCV.pdf "Matt's CV") to view my CV.